zaimramlan/java-katmana-web-app/README.md

         - INDEX - `POST /point_contexts/`
         	- Accept `point_id` and `context_id`
         - DELETE endpoint `DELETE /point_contexts/?point_id=<pointid>&context_id=<contextid>`
-    - PointRating endpoint do not have create and index endpoint.
+    - PointRating and SubmitterRating endpoint do not have create and index endpoint.
 The update endpoint act as a create endpoint.
 - The point INDEX endpoint can be used to search for endpoints.
 	- It accept two additional parameter `search` and `context_id`
 - There is one helper endpoint at `POST /reindex_points/` .
 This will reindex all point into the search engine.